Quantum-Accelerators/quacc/docs/user/advanced/database.md

     **Manual Approach**

-    If you would prefer to store results in your database manually (perhaps because you are limited in terms of how much data you can store), you can use the [`quacc.util.db.results_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.results_to_db) function, as shown in the example below.
+    If you would prefer to store results in your database manually (perhaps because you are limited in terms of how much data you can store), you can use the [`quacc.utils.db.results_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.utils.db.results_to_db) function, as shown in the example below.

     ```python
     from maggma.stores import MongoStore
-    from quacc.util.db import results_to_db
+    from quacc.utils.db import results_to_db

     # Let `results` be an output (or list of outputs) from quacc recipes